nomssi/abap_scheme/editor/README.md

 ## SAP GUI Configuration Folder

 The SAP GUI configuration files are located in the roaming user application directory.
-They can be reachead using the environment variable %APPDATA%.
+They can be reached using the environment variable %APPDATA%.

     cd %APPDATA%\SAP\SAP GUI\ABAP Editor
     Windows 10 => [ C:\Users\<username>\AppData\Roaming\SAP\SAP GUI\ABAP Editor ]